 -

 Rhetorically informed introduction to college writing.
-Focuses on critical analysis, argument, inquiry and information literacy.
-Taught as a writing workshop, the course places a premium on invention, drafting and thoughtful revision.
+Focuses on rhetorical analysis, argument, inquiry and information literacy.
+Taught as a writing workshop, the course emphasizes practicing writing strategies for all phases of the writing process.
 For placement criteria, see the arts and sciences advising office.
 May be repeated up to 6 total credit hours.

 WRTG 3020 - Topics in Writing